 These clubs don’t often seem as attractive as some of the headline offers but you must factor in the flexibility.
 With a free bet club you can often place the wagers you want to place and still get rewarded, rather than needing to back a specific market to claim it.
 They also tend to run over one week meaning you are not under pressure to bet high stakes to activate them.

 There is possibly no better sporting event for an acca than the world cup.
 With up to three games a day during the group stages there is enough on for some decent multiple bets.

-Before we carry on let's get one thing straight, accumulator bets are some of the poorest value wagers you can place.
+Before we carry on let’s get one thing straight, accumulator bets are some of the poorest value wagers you can place.
 Why?
 Because bookmaker margins are additive in combo-bets and this means more profit for them.
-This is exactly why bookies encourage you to place accas and why there are so many acca insurance, acca free bet and bonus offers around these days.
+This is exactly why bookies encourage you to place accas and why there are so many acca insurance, acca free bet and bonus and bonus offers around these days.

 This doesn’t mean you shouldn’t place accumulators.
 They are some of the most fun wagers you can place and one of the only ways to turn a small stake into a big win.

 The main thing to bear in mind is that the bigger the acca you place the lower the value you are getting.
 Therefore always use an offer, otherwise you are just giving more profit to betting sites.
 During the World Cup there are also some fantastic acca-linked deals you can take advantage of.